Automattic/woocommerce-services/readme.txt

 8. Checking on the health of WooCommerce Services

 == Changelog ==

+= 1.6.2 =
+* Fix spacing bug in purchased label display
+* Fix bug with "create label" flow on WooCommerce 3.1.0

 = 1.6.1 =
 * Better UX when selecting shipping label payment method